tropycal/tropycal/docs/options/map_prop.rst

    * - Property
      - Description
    * - cone_lw
-     - Line width for the cone of uncertainty.
-Default is 1.0.
+     - Center line width for the cone of uncertainty.
+Default is 2.0.
    * - cone_alpha
      - Transparency for the cone of uncertainty.
 Default is 0.6.
    * - cone_res